acuarica/java-cast-oopsla-19-aec/README.md

 *Expected output*

 The `dist-population.pdf` and `dist-csv.pdf` plots should be created.
-The *x* axis represents the no. of casts (in log scale) and the *y* axis represents the empirical cumulative density of no. of projects.
+The `dist-population.pdf` uses the total population of casts, and `dist-csv.pdf` uses the cast sample we manually inspected.